A couple of months ago, I got a notice that someone liked one of my posts. It happens sometimes. (Why do you look skeptical?)

 Notice in those second and third steps, they don’t say believe in the Christian god or Muslim god or any particular god.
 They don’t even say, Believe in God.
 They say, Believe in a higher power, i.e., some power greater than yourself that you can trust to help you on your journey of recovery.
 Your higher power does not have to come from any particular religion.
 It doesn’t even have to be a god in the traditional sense.
 Most forms of Buddhism, for example, have no formal belief in God, but any Buddhist I’ve met still believes in a power greater than him or herself.

 The reason for the higher power is if you could recover under your own power, you would have done it by now.
 But your own thinking and your own power got you where you are.
 It’s like you found yourself in a pit, and someone handed you a shovel and said, “Dig your way out.”
 You dug and dug and instead of getting out, you got further and further down the hole.
-Now you realize no amount of digging is going to get you out of this pit.
+Then it hit you.
+Digging was only getting you deeper into this pit.
 You look up and see you are in too deep to climb out.
 Your only way out is to find a higher power, i.e., someone at the top of the pit to throw you a rope so you can climb, and maybe to help pull you up if you are too weak to climb all the way.
 For me, that person at the top is God Almighty, maker of heaven and earth, and the rope is the way of all-inclusive love that Jesus taught.

 So who or what is that higher power for you?
 Once you’ve identified that, you’ll be able to see the rope He/She/It/They have thrown down to you and start to climb out.